The Chalice of War

 - John Wayne’s penchant for supporting nationalist military adventures, despite never doing any of the fighting himself, and of course

-- Donald Trump’s bone spurs shielding him from service while he pranced about the tennis court.
+- Donald Trump’s bone spurs shielding him from service while he pranced about the tennis court in ivy league university.

 None of this should come as a surprise, as only a small percentage of human beings can truly stomach killing others.
 It’s large enough that in our population we routinely hear of such violence, but, as Swanson often suggests with rhetorically surgical precision, imagine if the news stations spent as much time on nonviolence as they do violence.